 The Red Feather was adopted as the national symbol of the 1949 Community Chest campaign.
 It represented each individual’s contribution to health and welfare assistance in the community.

 The National Football League (NFL) and United Way established a partnership to increase public awareness of social service issues facing the country.
-In addition to public service announcements in which NFL players, coaches and owners appear, NFL players support their local United Ways through personal appearances, special programs, and sitting on United Way governing boards.
+In addition to public service announcements, NFL players supported their local United Ways through personal appearances, special programs, and sitting on United Way governing boards.

 United Way International Formed

-United Way International was formed to help nations around the world form United Way type organizations.
+United Way International was formed to organize and streamline United Way efforts around the world.

 In 1973, when Charles Newton Schenck, III was United Way of Greater New Haven’s Board President, he learned of a system offered by a few United Way communities around the country.
-They provided free help via the telephone – a single source for information about community services, referrals, and crisis intervention.
+2-1-1 provided free help over the phone – a single source for information about community services, referrals, and crisis intervention.
 He worked tirelessly to bring this system to Connecticut.
-In 1976, Infoline was created as a public / private partnership of United Way and the State of Connecticut.
+In 1976, Infoline was created as a public and private partnership between United Way and the State of Connecticut.
 Connecticut was the first state in the nation to provide this service statewide.

 Leadership Circle Formed

-UWGNH estabilished the “Leadership Circle” to recognize leaders in giving- individuals who make a contribution between $1,000 and $9,999.
+United Way of Greater New Haven established the “Leadership Circle” to recognize individuals or couples who make a contribution between $1,000 and $9,999.